jadeelissa21/kross-hugo/exampleSite/content/portfolio/project-1.md

 #### Project description

-we were given a real-life scenario project based around the topic of health issues which are important to students.
-During the project we conducted user research interviews, designed and tested a prototype for an interactive mobile system/application based around the theme of healthy eating.
-Throughout the project I worked collaboratively with my group to design an application fit for main audience as well as following the main principles of UX to create the best user experience.
+Worked collaboratively in a team, to conduct user research interviews.
+Designed and tested a prototype using Invision for an interactive mobile system/application based around the theme of healthy eating, we were given a real-life scenario project based around the topic of health issues which are important to students.
 The eat in application is a for people who want to learn how to cook healthy meals and stay within their budget it helps Provide students with a range of recipes and teaches them how to create the dish by including cooking methods as well as a set cooking time.
 During the process of creating the eat in application I contributed towards the tasks within the user research phase e.g. creating the design brief as